Lalitha-Sowjanya/Textractor/README.md

 # Textractor
-This project is a full fledged application used to extract text from images using pytesseract, flask, Html and Javascript
+This project is a full fledged application used to extract text from images using pytesseract, flask, Html and Javascript.